Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Introduction

-In this paper, we apply the proof of concept presented in \cite{Saraf2023} to the cross correlation between \textit{Planck} CMB lensing potential map and photometric galaxy catalogues from Data Release 8 of the Dark Energy Spectroscopic Instrument Legacy Imaging Survey prepared by H21.
-We highlight the importance of precise modelling of the photometric redshift error distributions and redshift bin mismatch correction on the estimation of $\sigma_{8}$ parameter.
-We describe the data used in our analysis in section \ref{sec:data_paper3} and the modelling of the redshift error distributions in section \ref{sec:error_distribution_paper3}.
-In section \ref{sec:true_redshift_distribution_paper3} we describe the procedure for estimating of redshift distribution of galaxies taking into account the photometric redshift errors.
-We expand on the procedure of parameter estimation using maximum likelihood estimation in section \ref{sec:mle_paper3}.
-The mock catalogues used to validate our analysis pipeline is presented in section \ref{sec:simulations_paper3} and various methods for computing the covariance matrix are summarized in section \ref{sec:covariance_matrix}.
+In the present paper, we apply the proof of concept presented in \cite{Saraf2024} to the cross correlation between {the} \textit{Planck} CMB lensing potential map and {the} photometric galaxy catalogues from Data Release 8 of the Dark Energy Spectroscopic Instrument Legacy Imaging Survey prepared by H21. {We highlight the importance of precise modelling of the photometric redshift error distributions and quantify the impact of redshift bin mismatch correction on estimation of {the} $\sigma_{8}$ parameter.
+We show that mitigation of redshift bin mismatch is necessary as a second-stage correction {in order to obtain} unbiased estimates of parameters.
+We provide a fast and accurate method for redshift bin mismatch correction.} We describe the data used in our analysis in section \ref{sec:data_paper3} and the modelling of the redshift error distributions in section \ref{sec:error_distribution_paper3}.
+In section \ref{sec:true_redshift_distribution_paper3}, we describe the procedure for estimating {the} redshift distribution of galaxies taking into account the photometric redshift errors.
+We expand {on the parameter estimation procedure} using maximum likelihood estimation in section \ref{sec:mle_paper3}.
+The mock catalogues used to validate our analysis pipeline {are} presented in section \ref{sec:simulations_paper3}, and various methods for computing the covariance matrix are {summarised} in section \ref{sec:covariance_matrix}.
 We present the key results from our analysis and comparisons with H21 in section \ref{sec:results_paper3}.
-Finally in section \ref{sec:summary_paper3}, we summarize the findings from our work presented in this paper.
+Finally, in section \ref{sec:summary_paper3}, we {summarise} the findings from our work presented in this paper.